make-all/tuya-local/custom_components/tuya_local/devices/README.md

 with `dps_val` to map from one value to another.
 It could also be used at top level to override all values, but I can't imagine a useful purpose for that.

+### `hidden`

+*Optional, default=false*

+When set to true, the mapping value is hidden from the list of all values.
+This can be used for items that should not be available for selection by the user but you still want to map for feedback coming from the device.
+For example, some devices have a "Manual" mode, which is automatically selected when adjustments are made to other settings, but should not be available as an explicit mode for the user to select.

 ### `scale`

 *Optional, default=1.*